WIDEROZ/MPI/Anglais/Entrainement/Mines 2023.md

 It was relaxing to be treated as a spoiled child.

 The vacation club which Jaques and Paulette managed it, stood on a tiny peninsula at the end of a long road.
-Paulette parked
+Paulette parked in front of the main building.
+Clarisse went down of the car.
+It was her sixth summer here.
+She felt at home.
+Jacques ran out of his office and squeeze her against him.

+"And here is the prettiest!
+You don't change at all!"
+Paulette laugh.
+"I just tell him the contrary"